OUUEG/ouueg.github.io/diving/club-equipment.md

 - **Full Kit (excl.
 Suits and Ponys):** £25/day
 - **Full Kit (incl.
 Dry Suit, Boots, Undersuit):** £40/day

-### Flat rate
+### Kit flat rate

 Save on equipment hire by paying upfront for the whole year!

-- **Kit flat rate:** £125, or £70 from the beginning of the academic year until Easter and £80 for the summer thereafter.
+Kit flat rate: £125, allowing unlimited kit hire for the full year (from 1st of October to 30th of September inclusively), excluding drysuits and pony cylinders.
+Drysuit hire is reduced to £15/day with the kit flat rate.

 ## In case you have any questions or comments please don’t hesitate to contact our Kit Officer at <kit@ouueg.com>.